Screens

 private static final ResourceLocation TEXTURE = ResourceLocation.fromNamespaceAndPath("examplemod", "textures/gui/container/example_container.png");

-The first #blit takes in two integers, than two floats, and finally four more integers, assuming the image is on a PNG file.
-It takes in the left x and top y screen coordinate, the left x and top y coordinate within the PNG, the width and height of the image to render, and the width and height of the PNG file.
+takes in two integers, then two floats, and finally four more integers, assuming the image is on a PNG file.
+It takes in the left X and top Y screen coordinate, the left X and top Y coordinate within the PNG, the width and height of the image to render, and the width and height of the PNG file.

 The size of the PNG file must be specified so that the coordinates can be normalized to obtain the associated UV values.

-The second #blit adds an additional integer at the end which represents the tint color of the image to be drawn.
-This color will be treated as an ARGB value, and is 0xFFFFFFFF if not specified.
+adds an additional integer at the end which represents the tint color of the image to be drawn.
+If not specified, the tint color is 0xFFFFFFFF

 blitSprite

-#blitSprite is a special implementation of #blit where the texture is written to the GUI texture atlas.
+where the texture is obtained from the GUI texture atlas.
 Most textures that overlay the background, such as the 'burn progress' overlay in furnace GUIs, are sprites.
-All sprite textures are relative to textures/gui/sprites and do not need to specify the file extension.
+All sprite textures are relative to textures/gui/sprites

 // Points to 'assets/examplemod/textures/gui/sprites/container/example_container/example_sprite.png'